I get asked a lot of

 But, what about pick pockets?

 End result?
-They made off with a few bucks and some expired gift cards.
-HAHA, SUCKERS!
+The pick pocket makes off with a few bucks and some expired gift cards.
+Haha, sucker!

-Bonus Points: Toss in a little personalized hand written note telling your would be robber that he just got punked!
-Enjoy the $15 and the two expired Visa gift cards pal!
+Bonus: Toss in a little personalized hand written note telling your would be robber that he/she just got punked!
+Enjoy the $15 and the two expired Visa gift cards, pal!